DOG ON IT FAQs

 Phone: I use my phone to be able to make training videos for the client and to share with all my clients.
 It is also a great tool for sound effects during my training sessions for dogs who may have problems with loud noises and/or to condition a dog to be okay with the loud noises; i.e. fireworks.

-Myself and Ruby: I am the trainer at Dog On It and Ruby is my right hand woman, so had to put picture of us!!
+Myself, Ruby and Cara: I am the trainer at Dog On It and Ruby and Cara is my right hand woman.